kalkuteminal/Animation-DNA/Home.md

 Main principle of Animation DNA is simplicity which could be extended to a more complex systems at any required stage.
 According to [progressive workflow algorithm](02-Codex-DNA#progressive-workflow) Animation DNA is a basement which drive production to the first final result with a minimum effort.

 Features of Animation DNA:
-- drive creation of 3D animation and rendering scenes of each shot from the database.
-This mean that project management team builds shots entering all necessary information in FTrack (or JSON file) and 3D artist can focus only at creative side of work.
 - elaborated basement of information and processes [structuring](02-Codex-DNA#structuring), which allow flexible extension
 - suitability for small or big projects
+- drive creation of VFX content for each shot from the database.
+This mean that project management team builds shots entering all necessary information in FTrack (or JSON file) and 3D artist can focus only at creative side of work.
+- recording of key steps of production in database